 4. Behave correctly, both physically and mentally

 All participants are expected to behave correctly, both physically and in their thoughts.
-By correctly, it is meant that devotees must show respect for fellow worshipers, not create arguments, conflicts, gossiping or any other negative acts.
+By correctly, it is meant that devotees must show respect for fellow worshipers, and not create arguments, conflicts, gossip or any other negative acts.
 Anything that can disturb the carefully curated sense of divinity, abstinence and purity is seen as behaving incorrectly and is a real taboo during this period.

 5. No eating meat, or animal products such as milk and eggs

 This is the rule that gives the festival its vegetarian name, although it should be noted that it is in fact, a vegan festival as eating any animal product is forbidden by religious rules.
 This abstaining from eating meat and animal products is another example of preparing the body for a state of purity.